15 Types of Bees in Georgia

 These black, white-haired, flat-tailed leafcutter bees (Megachile mendicant) cut leaves to line their nests.
 The female builds a nest in a tree cavity, wall crack, or another crevice where she lays an egg on a food source for the larva.

-She will only be present at the nest while laying eggs or feeding larvae.
+She will only be at the nest while laying eggs or feeding larvae.
 Flat-tailed leafcutters are solitary bees and usually produce only one brood per year.

 They are important pollinators as they work both early and late in the day and during cloudy weather when many other bee species stop foraging.